- US Online Poker

 In 2021 alone, New Jersey saw the arrival of the following new online casinos:

 What’s more, 2022 started off with the launch of the highly anticipated Bally Casino.

 There is are several more launches still expected to come before the year is out:

 Pennsylvania is a high stakes battleground from the perspective of the online casinos themselves.
 It’s the most populous state to have legalized them to date, which makes it a very tempting market.
 At the same time, licenses are extremely expensive and the tax on online slots revenue is an eye-watering 54%.
 All of that makes for a bit of a “go big or go home” situation, as it’s hard for smaller brands to operate profitably on those terms.

 That means that although PA’s land based casinos can have an unlimited number of iGaming skins, the actual number of online casinos in the state is smaller than in neighboring New Jersey.
-Hollywood Casino at Penn National Racecourse has the most, with four, but many of the other casinos have only a single skin.
+Hollywood Casino at Penn National Racecourse has the most, with five, but many of the other casinos have only a single skin.